asadmisrani/portfoliomobileversion.github.io/README.md

 > Project created for learning Git & Github WorkFlow at Microverse

-Hello Microverse it is a a personal portfolio site about Portfolio: finish mobile version made with Education purpose, it used with Figma design to create a UI, Flexbox to place elements in the page, CSS Grid to place elements, we add a contact form and finish the mobile version.
+Hello Microverse it is project portfolio includes a contact form with specific requirements: the Name field accepts up to 30 characters, Email field accepts only emails, and Message field accepts up to 500 characters.
+All fields have placeholder text and the correct type.
+The completion of the mobile version of website will enhance user experience.

 ## 🛠 Built With <a id="built-with"></a>